Sentinel Hub QGIS Plugin

 Exploiting multi-temporal and multi-spectral satellite data without the right tools can be tedious if not downright impossible work.
 To make life easier, we have developed the Sentinel Hub QGIS plugin which allows you to configure and harness the power of Sentinel Hub services directly in QGIS.
 It will help you visualise Sentinel data, either by itself, or in any other project you may be working on.

 We encourage collaboration and further development, so we are releasing this component as open source to the QGIS community!
 The plugin can easily be reworked for other WMS data sources, especially those with a time component.
-Check our GitHub repository for the plugin as well as our other tools (Playground, EO Browser and AWS-SAFE scripts).
+Check our GitHub repository for the plugin as well as our other tools (Copernicus Browser, EO Browser and eo-learn).

 Let’s take a look how to use it in QGIS!

 - To install the Sentinel Hub QGIS plugin go to “Plugins” in QGIS and choose “Manage and instal plugins.”
 Search for “Sentinel Hub” and click “Install”.